mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-09-AGI-Safety-Program-Part-1.md

 5. [Bonus] Establish myself as a credible & properly nuanced source of AGI safety knowledge.
 6. [Bonus] By staying up-to-date on the latest research, directly contribute to the advancement of ["helpful, honest, and harmless"](https://ar5iv.labs.arxiv.org/html/2112.00861) AI systems with a focus on strategy.

-# Week 0: Introduction to ML
+# Week 0 (Optional): Introduction to ML

 High level, machine learning (a subset of artificial intelligence) is giving a machine a method to which it may learn from data.
-The current paradigm leverages mostly deep learning where the system is often shown millions of examples to generalize to a sample of never-before-seen information (aka [train-dev-test split](https://cs230.stanford.edu/blog/split/)).
+The current paradigm leverages mostly deep learning where the system is often shown millions of examples to generalize to a sample of never-before-seen information (via a [train-dev-test split](https://cs230.stanford.edu/blog/split/) process).
 In my view, generalization is among the most interesting aspects of ML as it is so difficult to do well.
 Humans are given a few examples and generalize rather easily.
 As of right now, AIs struggle to generalize (more in my Week 1 summary below).

-Given that most of the latest research deploys deep learning, Ngo's diagram outlines Optimization techniques and Neural network architectures where the [~2 hours of videos](./AGI-Safety-Program-Part-1#videos) cover both in detail.
+Given that most of the latest research deploys deep learning, Ngo's diagram outlines Optimization techniques and Neural network architectures where the [~2 hours of videos](./AGI-Safety-Program-Part-1#videos) cover both of these deep learning concepts in detail.
 The most salient of these is the transformer as it has been demonstrated to learn context and be deployed in various use cases (such as text and images).

 <img src="/assets/2021-ngo-ml-summary-diagram.png" alt="NgoSummary" width="540"/>